whokashmiri/ReactNotes/README.md

     -then we can pass then as props
     -You can pass a default value of props in the components it will reflect on every instance of that component and you can also pass value to the same prop while using the component
 --React provides various in build functions.
 The order/way of using those functions are hooks- We hook those functions to bring them into Our code-

+Prop Drilling-
+consider you have a  parent component inside that A inside A ,You have B inside B,you have C and you need pass some props to C component.
+You gonna pass Through Main>A>B>C. this is called prob drilling.
+That is why We use useContext

+useContext
+--Context in React provides a way to pass data through a component tree without the need to prop-drill (i.e., pass props down manually at every level).
+In simple terms Context is Global variable
+--1. import react 2, create Context using React.createContext()3. export the context